 Exercise as we commonly think of it hinges on very specific outcomes like losing or maintaining weight or burning off those pesky life-giving calories.
 Focusing on those outcomes as the only reason to move our bodies makes us feel defeated and full of dread before we ever even begin.
 Joyful movement, on the other hand, gets us excited to move our bodies on our terms.

+There are so many more reasons to move your body than only to change its composition, and focusing on your “why” can bring new meaning to movement.
 As I’ve described with my trapeze adventures, the right kinds of movement and exercise for you can shift your view of yourself and help you reconnect with your body.

-So here’s what I want you to do: Make a list of all the kinds of movement you already know bring you joy, whether that's dancing in your bedroom to Beyoncé or bowling with friends.
+Intrigued by this whole joyful movement thing but not sure where to get started or what you might find fun?
+Here’s what I want you to do: Consider what kinds of exercise you might like to do if you could completely divorce exercise from eating food and changing your body.
+Make a list of all the types of movement you already know bring you joy, whether that's dancing in your bedroom to Beyoncé or bowling with friends.
 Any kind of movement counts, and nothing is too silly or insignificant for your list!

-If nothing is coming to mind, that's okay.
-If your experiences with exercise up to this point have not been pleasant, then some exciting exploration is in your future.

-Make another list of any kinds of movement that pique your interest.
-I want you to include everything you’re interested in, and ignore any reasons that might be coming up for not adding certain kinds of movement to the list, such as wanting to wait until you’ve lost some weight or feeling like you're not yet coordinated or strong enough.
+If nothing is coming to mind, that's okay too.
+There's an opportunity for exploration ahead.
+Try making a list of kinds of movement that might pique your interest.
+Include everything, and initially ignore any reasons that might be coming up for not adding certain kinds of movement to the list, such as wanting to wait until you’ve lost some weight or feeling like you're not yet coordinated or strong enough.